-Thus, companies must emphasize creating responsive websites that are equally prompt and appearing on all devices.
-This brings us to the next part of the challenge, which is building responsive websites.
+Thus, companies must emphasize creating responsive websites that are equally prompt and appear on all devices.
+This brings us to the next part of the challenge: building responsive websites.
 Indeed, it is a tremendous task, but we have a solution that will help you solve your purpose effectively.

-Besides, maintaining any website is of absolute priority, and so is selecting a suitable design framework.
+Besides, maintaining any website and selecting a suitable design framework is of absolute priority.
 Since a new screen resolution device is launched practically every day, your website may not appear pixel-perfect if it is not responsive.

 This is where responsive web design frameworks sweep in to significantly lower the development time without compromising the quality.

 This blog will discuss frameworks for responsive web design and how they help in the web designing process.
 So, read it till the end to find all your answers.

 What is a Framework for Responsive Web Design?

 The ever-growing need for changes in the attributes of a website, like usability, availability, and appearance over a gazillion different screen resolutions, has paved the way for design frameworks that can solve the user's ever-growing needs.